imec-int/disco-connector-k8s/README.md

 Includes a simple deployment of a sovity Connector that uses https://daps.disco.ai-data.imec.be/ as the authority server.

+## Docker Compose

+The docker-compose file is provided for local development and testing.
+Create a `.env` file from the `.env.template` and start the services.

 ## Prerequisites

 - A Managed Kubernetes cluster